top of page

 We talk about carbon accounting being in the ‘Wild West’ because of a lack of standards across the industry and incompatibility between different accounting methods.
 But we've also seen some real cowboy practices that we want everyone to be aware of.
 Anyone can spot them by asking some simple questions to whoever you're thinking of hiring to be your carbon accountant or calculate your carbon footprint.

-Here are four simple questions to ask your carbon accountant, and the answers you’re looking for:
+Here are five simple questions to ask your carbon accountant, and the answers you’re looking for:

 1. What are spend-based emissions factors?

-Our guide below explains the difference between spend-based emissions and life cycle analysis, and shows you what Scopes 1, 2 and 3 mean.
+Our guide below explains the difference between spend-based emissions and life cycle analysis, and shows you what is inlcuded in Scopes 1, 2 and 3.

 2. Which years do you have data for and which of those have underlying data?